BachoSeven/mimi/README.md

 ## New features

-  In addition, I have added the following:
+I have added the following:
   - support for custom `menu` programs in alternative to `dmenu`, by setting the `MENU` and `MENUARGS` configuration variable. `MENU` has to be an executable, and also compatible with `dmenu`'s `-p` flag;
   i.e. for `rofi` use `MENU: rofi -dmenu`.
 If `MENU` is not set AND `dmenu` is not available, a notification is sent to the user.
   - custom handling of `mailto`, `spotify` and `tg`(telegram) URI protocols via the `x-scheme-handler` mimetype(!)